 People who live and work near a CIPP repair project can sometimes smell a chemical odor during the pipe-lining work.
 The odor is from the chemical styrene, which is in the resin liner installed inside the pipe.
 The odor dissipates quickly once the installation process is complete.
 The amount of airborne styrene produced by the lining process is not expected to cause health issues for workers or the public.
 Click here for more details about CIPP.

 Crews will repair the manhole using a structural fiberglass core layer that will form a smooth, durable, and corrosion resistant wall in the manhole.
 This work will be completed during regular daytime hours from 7 a.m. to 6 p.m.
 Monday through Friday, and Saturday if needed.

 This project will require temporary traffic diversion during construction.
 Access to driveways and properties will be provided at all times, although there may be delays.
-The goal will be to maintain two traffic lanes in each direction during work hours.
+The goal will be to maintain at least one traffic lane in each direction during work hours and a two-way left turn lane.
 The sidewalk along the south side of Marine Drive will always be open.
 If it is necessary for the city's contractor to employ flaggers, pedestrians may be stopped for up to five (5) minutes when necessary for safety.